wolfgangunger/cdk-codepipeline-multibranch/README.md

 ## project strucure

 README
-cdk.json
-requirements.txt
+github-actions-demo.yml (to be edited with your hook url) cdk.json requirements.txt
 app.py ( the main python file for the cdk commands, creates the Pipeline Stack)